Entire home

 Cardigan

 Located in Cardigan, this cottage is by the sea.
 St Dogmaels Abbey and The Coach House Visitor Centre are local landmarks, and some of the area's activities can be experienced at Newport Links Golf Gourse and Cenarth Falls.
 Felinwynt Rainforest Centre and National Coracle Centre are also worth visiting.
-Windsurfing and sailing offer great chances to get out on the surrounding water, or you can seek out an adventure with mountain biking and cycling nearby.
+Windsurfing and sailing offer great chances to get out on the surrounding water, or you can seek out an adventure with mountain biking and horse riding nearby.

 St. Dogmaels, Pembrokeshire